António Xavier Trindade: Biography

 The artist’s vast body of work matured in the 1920s and early 1930s, consisting mainly of portraits, landscapes and still-lifes.
 Influenced by his western upbringing and European artistic trends of that period, Trindade knew how to integrate this inheritance in his paintings, either by the themes he chose or the way he approached them.

 In 1933 the artist moved with his family into their new house, Casa Bianca, in Mahim.
 Suffering from diabetes, both his legs were amputated.
 Nonetheless, he continued painting with the assistance of his daughter Ângela, also an accomplished artist.
 In 1934 Trindade’s paintings were selected by the Regional Committee of Bombay and exhibited at the Festival of the Empire in Wembley, London.

 On 16 March 1935, António Xavier Trindade died at home leaving behind an extraordinary artistic legacy.

-After the artist died, his masterpieces have been lended for various exhibitions in India and abroad.
+After the artist died, his masterpieces have been lent for various exhibitions in India and abroad.
 Among the major solo exhibitions of the artist’s work was the 24th Maharashtra State Art Exhibition at the Jehangir Arts Gallery, Bombay in 1984, where more than 33 of his paintings from 1887 to 1935 were curated in a special Section.
 Nonetheless, the first comprehensive overseas exhibition of Trindade’s 20th century works was at the Georgia Museum of Art, University of Georgia, USA in 1996.
 In 2007, the same exhibition was presented at Fine Arts Society, Lisbon, the Soares dos Reis Museum, Porto and one year later at Ponta Delgada Cultural Centre, Azores, Portugal.

 Since 2012, António Xavier Trindade’s work has been permanently exhibited at Fundação Oriente, Goa.
 In 2021, the same institution presented a new permanent exhibition as a celebration of the artist’s 150th birthday (2020).Selected Works from the Trindade Collection adds a considerable number of recently restored paintings to the Collection's narrative, that have never been displayed before.
 For the first time, Ângela Trindade’s work is also permanently exhibited, allowing the viewer to understand the creative exchange between the two artists, one that transcends their family ties.